-Policy 9 - Business and Employment Development
+Policy 8 - Business and Employment Development

-- 1. Proposals for the expansion of existing employment use, within the Neighbourhood Plan Area, will only be supported, where: - a) it can be demonstrated, to the Local Planning Authority, that there will be no unreasonable impact resulting from increased traffic, noise, smell, lighting, vibration or other emissions or activities generated by the proposed development; - b) it would have an acceptable impact on the character and scale of the villages and the adjacent landscape in terms of its scale, colour and height; - c) where relevant, opportunities are taken to secure the re-use of vacant or redundant buildings as part of the development; - d) it is supporting local employment opportunities; - e) It is diversifying or supplementing an established existing business to support its continued economic viability. - 2.
-Proposals for new employment development will be subject to the relevant policies within the Central Lincolnshire Local Plan.
+- 1. As appropriate to their scale and circumstances, proposals for the expansion of existing employment use will be supported, where they: - a) can demonstrate that there will be no unacceptable impact resulting from increased traffic, noise, smell, lighting, vibration or other emissions or activities generated by the proposed development; - b) would have an acceptable impact on the character and scale of the village and the adjacent landscape in terms of its scale, colour, and height; - c) take opportunities to secure the re-use of vacant or redundant buildings as part of the development; and - d) would consolidate local employment opportunities, or would result in the diversification or reconfiguration of an established existing business to support its continued economic viability.

-Public Open Space
+12. Important Open Space